futoin/specs/draft/ftn6_iface_executor_concept.md

 # Warning

 This specification IS NOT mandatory.
-It just a reference model.
+It is just a reference model.
 Any implementation IS ALLOWED to provide own architecture with drawback of breaking easy migration from one to another.